 \section{Discussion}

-Inspired by the classical large deviation principle for Markov chains, this article analogously establishes the large deviation principle for Markov chains indexed by rooted $d$-trees with irreducible transition matrices.
-Building on the belief of its potential for providing a better conception of the tree-shifts as well as further applications, the expositions in the previous sections showcase the capability of the method of types argument to not only provides a theorem regarding almost sure convergence, but also to act as the key mechanism in the exposition of the Hausdorff dimension.
-Despite the aforementioned accomplishments, our work is not meant to be a complete investigation, but should be treated as merely a starting point.
-Indeed, several questions still remain unanswered in this works, which we list as follows: \begin{itemize} \item Is the rate function $\lambda^*_j(s)$ in Theorem \ref{thm:1} continuously differentiable if $\mathbf{A}$ is irreducible? \item If $\mathbf{A}$ is irreducible, can the optimal $r \in \mathcal{R}_{p,d}$ in Theorem \ref{thm:2} be determined?
-Can the optimal Markov measure in Lemma \ref{lem:periodic_maximality} be determined? \item What is the Hausdorff dimension for general $\mathcal{T}_{\mathbf{A}}$ without the assumption of $\mathbf{A}$ being irreducible? \end{itemize} We hope this paper will inspire further studies in this direction to push the frontier of our knowledge about the tree-indexed Markov chains as well as the tree-shifts.
+Inspired by the classical large deviation principle for Markov chains, this article analogously establishes the large deviation principle for irreducible Markov chains indexed by rooted $d$-trees.
+Building on the belief of its potential for providing a better conception of the tree-shifts as well as further applications, the expositions in this paper showcase the capability of the method of types argument, which not only provides a theorem regarding almost sure convergence but also aids the determination of Hausdorff dimension of the set Markov hom tree-shift.
+Despite these accomplishments, our work is not intended to be an in-depth investigation but rather a starting point for further exploration.
+Indeed, several questions still remain unanswered in this work, which we list as follows: \begin{itemize} \item Is the rate function $\Lambda^*_j(\alpha)$ in Theorem \ref{thm:1} continuously differentiable if $\incmat$ is irreducible? \item If $\incmat$ is irreducible, can the optimal $\mathcal{L}_{\incmat,r}$ in Theorem \ref{thm:2} be determined?
+Can the optimal Markov measure in Lemma \ref{lem:periodic_maximality} be determined? \item What is the Hausdorff dimension for general $\tshift[][\incmat]$ without the assumption of $\incmat$ being irreducible? \end{itemize} We hope this paper will inspire further research in this direction, advancing our understanding of tree-indexed Markov chains and tree-shifts.